sferes2/sferes2/README.md

 Documentation (including instruction for compilation)
 -------------
-The full documentation is available on the official website: http://sferes2.isir.upmc.fr

-We are in the process of porting it to the github wiki: https://github.com/jbmouret/sferes2/wiki
+We are in the process of porting the documentation to the github wiki: https://github.com/jbmouret/sferes2/wiki

 Optional modules
 ---------------